Skip to content

 • TRNTYPE is the Type: DEBIT, CREDIT, CHECK, FEE, INT, and so on.

-• NAME (or PAYEE when present) becomes the Name/Payee column.
+• NAME (or the PAYEE aggregate when present) becomes the Name/Payee column.

 • MEMO is the free-text note, often the full merchant string or a check description.